 Reviewers’ biggest complaint about DragonVale is the difficulty obtaining gems.
 The higher up in levels you get, the longer wait times become for things to get accomplished, making the game go by very slowly at times.
 But unless you are willing to pay $4.99 each time you want a sack of gems, you will have to wait.

 Aside from tending to your dragons, you can redecorate or rearrange the island, which is littered with trees, bushes, and rocks that can be removed for a few coins once you reach level five.
 This allows for more elaborate designs on your island.
 You can also breed new dragons and have your dragons compete in the coliseum.

 The game grows as you continue playing.
 Once your island is full, you can get another one and continue building your dragon sanctuaries.
 You can invite or find friends that are fellow dragon lovers in order to share breeding ideas or exchange gifts to help each other along your dragon-raising journey.

 Backflip Studios—creators of Paper Toss, NinJump, and Ragdoll Blaster, just to name a few—once again made an irresistible game with DragonVale.
 The colorfully animated game is sure to get sim-style game lovers addicted.
 However, those without the patience to wait for progress or hunt for gems most likely won’t get past level seven.

 The app is available on Apple products and the Android.
 I tested the game on an iPhone 4G running iOS 5.0.1.

 Lisa is a self-proclaimed tech junkie that is never far from her phone.
-When she isn’t trying to get as many DragonVale gems as possible, she is blogging for SatelliteTV.com, home of the best Dish tv and internet deals.
+When she isn’t trying to get as many DragonVale gems as possible, she is blogging for SatelliteTV.com.